markuplint/markuplint/packages/@markuplint/rules/src/wai-aria/README.md

 #### `checkingValue`

-Warn if use a bad value of the `aria-*` attribute.
-This is optional but you should not disable it if you need to follow the spec.
-But you can disable it temporarily if you need when it happened to a problem on the spec was updated (ex: If a value was added to an allowed list on the spec, etc).
+Warn if use an invalid value of the property/state.
+You can temporarily disable this option if the WAI-ARIA spec update rather than markuplint add new value to the allowed list ahead.
+Don't recommend disabling basically.

 -   Type: `boolean`
 -   Optional